dart-lang/sdk/runtime/vm/service/service.md

 The _id_ property should be treated as an opaque string by the client: it is not meant to be parsed.

-An id can be either _temporary_ or _permanent_:
+An id can be either _temporary_ or _fixed_:

 * A _temporary_ id can expire over time.
 The VM allocates certain ids in a ring which evicts old ids over time.

-* A _permanent_ id will never expire, but the object it refers to may be collected.
-The VM uses permanent ids for objects like scripts, libraries, and classes.
+* A _fixed_ id will never expire, but the object it refers to may be collected.
+The VM uses fixed ids for objects like scripts, libraries, and classes.

-TODO: Describe how to distinguish temporary/permanent
+If an id is fixed, the _fixedId_ property will be true.
+If an id is temporary the _fixedId_ property will be omitted.

 Sometimes a temporary id may expire.
 In this case, some RPCs may return an _Expired_ [Sentinel](#sentinel) to indicate this.